patricoferris/ppxlib-ci/README.md

 A CI system for testing `ppxlib` and its reverse dependencies.

+The core of the CI could be refactored to test any package and its reverse dependencies.

 The CI requires a configuration file to run that explains how to test packages along with the packages to test.